Danes99/journalism/README.md

 ## Installation

-To install the project first download [Docker Desktop](https://www.docker.com/products/docker-desktop).
+To install the project first download [Docker Desktop](https://www.docker.com/products/docker-desktop). \
+Docker Desktop is an application for MacOS and Windows machines for the building and sharing of containerized applications and micro-services.

 ### Start